marksherriff/uvacs-advising/bacs/integration_electives.md

 * MUSI 4620, Audio Visual Environments
 * PHYS 5630, Computational Physics I
 * PHIL 2500 sections on the topic Minds and Machines
-* ​PHIL 3400, Introduction to Non-Classical Logic
+* PHIL 3400, Introduction to Non-Classical Logic
 * PSYC 2100, Introduction to Learning (AKA Learning and Behavior?), Fall 2018
 * PSYC 2160, Cognitive Neuroscience
 * PSYC 2700   Child Psychology  (Counted by SIS if major declared Fall 2022 or later)